Praxismanagement

 This continuing education requirement is intended to ensure that dentists remain continuously up to date with the latest science and practice in order to ensure a high quality of dental care.

 Providers, for example, also offer these continuing education credits (called CME credits) like Nelly regularly as part of events and webinars.
+For example, you can Here is a webinar on patient communication Watch afterwards.

 Main points of the continuing education obligation: